Javascript is not enabled.

 7. B vitamins

 B6: Some studies link high B6 levels with better memory.
-Symptoms of B6 deficiency can include depression, confusion, and numbness and tingling in the hands and feet.
+Symptoms of B6 deficiency can include depression and confusion, as well as numbness and tingling in the hands and feet.
 Talk to your doctor if you think you might have low levels.
+You can get B6 in poultry, fish, potatoes and non-citrus fruits.

 B9 (folate): Folate, in the form of folic acid, is added to breads, cereals and other grain foods in the United States and many other countries because a deficiency in pregnant women can cause fetal brain and spinal cord defects.
 In adults, low folate levels are linked to depression.
+B9 (folate) is found in asparagus, Brussels sprouts and dark green leafy vegetables.

 B12: Low levels are linked with depression, confusion and memory loss, along with weakness and tiredness.
 A severe shortage, usually caused by poor absorption of B12 rather than a poor diet, can cause a reversible form of dementia.
 If you have symptoms of a B12 deficiency, ask your doctor to test your levels.
+Food sources for B12 include beef liver, clams, red meat, fish and dairy products.
+Vegans may need fortified foods, such as cereals, to get enough.